-The JCP was founded on July 15, 1922.
+July 15, 1922 The JCP was founded on this day.
 At the time Japan was under the despotic rule of the Tenno (Emperor) system.
 Internally the Japanese people were deprived of all democratic rights, while externally Japan took the path of wars of aggression against other Asian countries and expansion of colonial rule over them.

 Outlawed from the outset of its founding, the JCP suffered all kinds of oppression and persecution.
 It was the only political party in Japan that fought against the wars of aggression.
 Upholding the banner of freedom and human rights, the party fought for the liberation of Korea and Taiwan, colonies of Japanese imperialism, and for the full independence of other colonial and semi-colonial nations in Asia.

-Two JCP Congresses that took place during 1958-1961 fully resolved the problems related to the party split and restored party unity, establishing a new course as set out below:
+1958-1961 Two JCP Congresses fully resolved the problems related to the party split and restored party unity, establishing a new course as set out below:

-In 1966 the Communist Party of China (CPC) started interference and attacks on the JCP.
+1966 The Communist Party of China (CPC) started interference and attacks on the JCP.

-In 1968 the JCP opposed the Soviet military intervention in Czechoslovakia.
+1968 The JCP opposed the Soviet military intervention in Czechoslovakia.

-In 1979 the JCP opposed the Soviet invasion of Afghanistan and squarely fought against it.
+1979 The JCP opposed the Soviet invasion of Afghanistan and squarely fought against it.